 When you’re coordinating a multi-store rollout or a brand-new opening, getting your custom fixtures to their destination safely and on time is non-negotiable.
 This is where your shipping strategy comes into play.
 One of the most common and efficient methods for large-scale projects is Full Truckload, or FTL, shipping.
 It’s a straightforward concept that offers some major advantages for retailers who need reliability and speed.
 Let's walk through what FTL is and the simple process behind getting your fixtures from the warehouse to the sales floor.

-Understanding Full Truckload (FTL)
+The Basics of Full Truckload (FTL)

 FTL stands for Full Truckload, and it’s exactly what it sounds like: your shipment gets an entire truck trailer all to itself.
 Unlike other shipping methods where your goods might be packed in with items from several other companies, FTL gives you exclusive use of the space.
 This is ideal when you have enough fixtures, displays, and other materials to fill most or all of a truck.
 For retailers, this often happens during new store builds or major remodels.
 Because your freight is the only cargo on board, it’s a fantastic option for ensuring your valuable, custom-made pieces from domestic or international manufacturing arrive without the extra handling that comes with sharing space.

-The FTL Process: From Pickup to Delivery
+Following Your FTL Shipment: Pickup to Delivery

 The FTL process is refreshingly direct.
 First, you or your logistics partner will book a truck with a carrier, providing details like the pickup location, destination, and shipment weight to get a quote.
 Once your fixtures are loaded, the driver heads straight for the delivery point.
 There are no stops at other terminals to pick up or drop off other companies' freight along the way.
 This direct route is what makes FTL so much faster and more predictable.
 Throughout the journey, you can often track the truck’s progress in real-time, giving you full visibility and peace of mind.
 This streamlined approach is a core part of our logistics and distribution services, ensuring your project stays on schedule.